e-kotov/spanishoddata-paper-supplement/README.md

 - You will find the updated figures in the `plots/` folder.

-You will likely not be able to run any other pipeline in this enviromnet, as it does not have enough compute power.
+You will likely not be able to run any other pipeline in this environment, as it does not have enough compute power.

 ### Option 2: Reproducing with locally installed `R`